sfsu-csc-667-spring-2024-roberts/term-project-tp-unogame-csc667/unogame/backend/README.md

 `npm run build`:     build the server

-`npm run build:dev`:     develop and build the server
+`npm run dev`:     develop and build the server

 `npm run start`:     run the server in production mode after the build process is completed